dddrrreee/cs140e-win19/lab1-blink/lab.md

    1. look at the broadcom document: `docs/BCM2835-ARM-Peripherals.pdf` pages 90--96.
 NOTE: where the broadcom document uses addresses `0x7420xxxx`, you'll use `0x2020xxxx`.
    2. Adapt the code in `part3/blink.c` to (1) set GPIO pin 20 to output, and then in a loop repeatedly set it on and off ("clear").
    3. After each change, power-cycle the pi, and use the bootloader to load the code.

+Generalize your code to work with any pin from 0 to 30 (note, not all of these are defined, but ignore that):

+   1. Note that the different `GPFSELn` registers handle group of 10, so you can divide the pin number to compute the right `GPFSEL` register.
+   2. You will be using this code later!
+Make sure you test the code by rewiring your pi to use pins in each group.

 Hint: